 The pediatric sports medicine primary care physicians at Children’s provide comprehensive evaluations for a wide range of injuries and conditions that affect growing athletes, from soccer players and gymnasts to swimmers, dancers and cheerleaders.

-Whether your teen athlete plays one sport or 10, where you take him matters.
+Whether your teen athlete plays one sport or 10, where you take them matters.

 The highly qualified and experienced pediatric sports medicine specialists at Children’s are dedicated exclusively to youth and teen athletes.
 Each member of our team is focused on getting kids back to doing the things they love most in the safest ways possible.Find a Specialist